Choroidal Macrovessels Disorder

 Because CM is uncommon, most “causes” are inferred from associations, imaging clues and basic vascular biology rather than large epidemiological trials.
 Each driver below is explained in straightforward language.

-1. Congenital vascular mis‑routing – A developmental error leaves a posterior ciliary artery stranded in the macula instead of looping forward to the ciliary body.
+1. vascular mis‑routing – A developmental error leaves a posterior ciliary artery stranded in the macula instead of looping forward to the ciliary body.

-2. Genetic predisposition – Variants that influence vessel wall remodelling or extracellular‑matrix elasticity may set the stage for over‑sized choroidal channels.
+2. predisposition – Variants that influence vessel wall remodelling or extracellular‑matrix elasticity may set the stage for over‑sized choroidal channels.

 3. Age‑related vascular remodelling – In later life the choroid thickens and arteries can dilate, potentially unmasking a quiescent anomaly.